-I got diagnosed with PCOS pretty quickly, which is actually very uncommon.
+I got diagnosed with Polycystic Ovary Syndrome pretty quickly, which is actually very uncommon among people with PCOS.
 It was right after I had a ruptured ovarian cyst, which was so painful that I ended up in the hospital!
 After my hospital visit, I went to the gynecologist who formally diagnosed me.
-Women are often diagnosed based on whether they have ovarian cysts, however this isn’t the only diagnostic criteria.
+Women with PCOS are often diagnosed based on whether they have ovarian cysts, however, this isn’t the only diagnostic criterion.

-You need 2 out of the 3 symptoms to be diagnosed: 1.
+You need 2 out of the 3 symptoms of PCOS to be diagnosed: 1.
 Ovarian cysts, 2.
 Irregular periods, 3.
 Hyperandrogenism.

-I did have all these symptoms, although I don’t even remember being asked during my appointment.
+I had all these symptoms, although I don’t remember being asked during my appointment.
 The next thing my doctor did was offer me birth control, and when I went home, I felt I had no choice but to take it.
-I didn’t know what it was, what was happening or that there might be any other option.
+I didn’t know what it was, what was happening, or that there might be any other option.
 She never explained any details.

 By the time I went to college, I knew I wanted to study health…but how could I do that if I didn’t understand my own health?
 Am I healthy?
 Why am I on birth control?
-That’s when I decided to get off of it and soon enough, all of my PCOS symptoms started to spiral out of control: mood swings, weight gain, cravings, irregular periods, cystic acne, facial hair…
+That’s when I decided to get off of it and soon enough, all of my PCOS symptoms started to spiral out of control: mood swings, weight gain, cravings, an irregular menstrual cycle, cystic acne, excess hair growth…

-I decided to visit some more gynecologists and to my disappointment, they still didn’t explain in detail what was going on hormonally.
+I decided to visit some more ObGyns and to my disappointment, they still didn’t explain in detail what was going on hormonally.

-Perhaps I wanted to know more about the “science,” while it seemed we only had time in these appointments for a band aid “solution.”
+Perhaps I wanted to know more about the “science,” while it seemed we only had time in these appointments for a band-aid “solution.”
+Too often, women with PCOS are encouraged to lose weight without any further nutritional guidance.
 Nevertheless, I kept investigating my health.
-(This is something I often say on Instagram, “Keep investigating your health” – it’s even a sticker on Instagram Story when you type in the word “cysterhood”!)
+(This is something I often say on Instagram, “Keep investigating your health” – it’s even a gif on Instagram Story when you type in the word “cysterhood”!)

-It wasn’t until I started seeing naturopathic doctors that I finally started learning what was going on.
-First things first, they said to reduce inflammation.
+It wasn’t until I started seeing naturopathic doctors that I finally started learning what was happening.
+First things first, they said to reduce inflammation as this can exacerbate insulin resistance.
 I started by cutting out gluten and dairy from my diet.
 In the past, I had cut out calories and carbs.

-So at this point I’m doing yoga, eating proper portions of gluten and dairy free foods…when suddenly I swiped right on Tinder and met Sirak, my husband and personal trainer.
-Fast forward to one of our dates when we went to the gym and he taught me how to do slow workouts with weights while taking 60 second rests between each set.
+So at this point, I’m doing yoga, eating proper portions of gluten and dairy-free foods…when suddenly I swiped right on Tinder and met Sirak, my husband, and personal trainer.
+Fast forward to one of our dates when we went to the gym and he taught me how to do slow workouts with weights while taking 60-second rests between each set.
 I was like…What?!
-But I felt that burn and I was seeing definition in my body for the first time without feeling fatigued afterwards and getting beat up by intense workouts.
+I felt that burn and I saw definition in my body for the first time without feeling fatigued afterward and getting beat up by intense workouts.

-I eventually had to move away for a few months to do my hospital rotations in order to get my license as a Registered Dietitian.
+I eventually had to move away for a few months to do my hospital rotations to get my Registered Dietitian license.

-At this point I got the workouts down, the gluten and dairy free portion sizes, and the yoga.
-I was feeling good and really managing my symptoms.
-Later I realized that while I was working at the hospital, I was actually doing intermittent fasting too!
-And I was walking 10,000 steps a day!
-Now I was really slimming down!
+At this point, I got the workouts down, the gluten and dairy-free portion sizes, and the yoga.
+I was feeling good and was managing my symptoms.
+Later I realized that while I was working at the hospital, I was actually doing intermittent fasting too and I was walking 10,000 steps a day.
+Thanks to a combination of diet and exercise, I was really slimming down!
 I ate 3 meals a day, with one small snack, which helped with keeping my insulin levels low.
-I was also doing a 12 hour intermittent fast.
-I walked 10,000 steps a day while going from room to room at the hospital.
-The combination of that with eating gluten and dairy free and weighted workouts…it was really working out for me!
+I was also doing a 12-hour intermittent fast.
+I walked 10,000 steps a day by going from room to room at the hospital.
+The combination of walking, going gluten and dairy-free, and weighted workouts…was really working out for me!

 It took me so much trial and error and so many years to really narrow down what’s working for me and what’s not working for me.
 It also took time to adapt to these lifestyle changes.
 I encourage you to keep an open mind as you try new lifestyle changes and investigate your health.
 Listen to your body and ask yourself, “what’s working for you?”

-This is my story, and I’m happy to share it with you because these suggestions can be life changing.
+This is my story, and I’m happy to share it with you because these suggestions can be life-changing.
 The method that we share is based on years of my experience while studying to become a Registered Dietitian.
-I have taken my knowledge of metabolism and the naturopathic approach to reversing my PCOS and applied our method to my patients and suggest it to my followers.
+We have taken my knowledge of metabolism and the naturopathic approach to reversing my PCOS and created The Cysterhood where everyone can access it.
 We’ve seen some incredible transformations.
 Don’t give up on reversing your PCOS!